4lbertoC/mirrordelivery/README.md

 instantly have five shots.
 The Crow has to be careful because he is not the only hunter.
 The Granny hates him and her shotgun is a real danger.
 She is very slow at aiming, but doesn't miss a shot.
-To avoid being shot, the Crow can hide inside its nest.
+To avoid to attract attention, the Crow can hide inside its nest.
 It also has to be careful not to fly over roofs or too near to Luke, as he can reach it too!
 When the Crow is hit, it loses all his shots, and it's stunned for five seconds,